WalfredMA/Pseudogene/locate_on_ref/README.md

 -----------decription-----------

-This is a pipeline tries to locate all un-annotated pseudo-like genes back to the reference.
+This is a pipeline attempts to locate all un-annotated pseudo-like genes back to the reference.
 Using anchors and blastn.

 -----------usage-----------